Your part.

 School / ensemble

 Big band, jazz combo, percussion ensemble.
-Share the drum chart and the audio so the rest of the section can rehearse independently.
+Share the drum chart and the video so the rest of the section can rehearse independently.

 Get in the share loop.
 Send your first part tonight.